rednafi/digressions/_posts/python/2020-03-12-python-dataclasses.md

 >>> True
 ```

-By default, while comparing intances, all of the fields are used.
+By default, while comparing instances, all of the fields are used.
 In our above case, all the fields  `x`, `y`, `z`of `point_1` instance are compared with all the fields of `point_2` instance.
 You can customize this using the `field` function.

 Suppose you want to acknowledge two instances as equal only when attribute `x` of both of them are equal.
 You can emulate this in the following way: